 The system can be delivered on-premise, hosted or as a cloud-based SaaS application.
 While Epicor does not disclose pricing, estimates are around $175 per user per month after implementation costs.

-While NAV does have considerable core functionality out of the box, it may require the utilization of ISVs for specific work flow programming needs.
-And for companies with complex processes these ISV add-ons can add considerable cost to an implementation.
+While NAV does have considerable core functionality out of the box, it may require the utilization of ISVs for specific workflow programming needs.
+And for companies with complex processes, these ISV add-ons can add considerable cost to implementation.
 However, it is a strong product due to its seamless integration and its ability to be customized for each customer.